diosvo/log-system-from-scratch/apache-druid/docs/1-try-it-out/1-installation.md

 middleManager
 ```

-_NOTE: In this quickstart, the coordinator and overlord run in the same process named coordinator.
+_**NOTE**: In this quickstart, the coordinator and overlord run in the same process named coordinator.
 Also, we aren't showing the ZooKeeper process in the list._

 <hr/>